codeHamster9/ng-picture-gallery/README.md

 the directive accepts 4 attributes :

-1.collection  : creates an isolated scope and bind to a collection in your controller 2.url         : the url for your images ('http://route/to/my/images.json') 3.pagesizes   : sets pages sizes for paging accepts array (default is [5,10,15,20]) 4.defaultsize : sets default page size (default is 10)
+1.collection  : creates an isolated scope and bind to a collection in your controller \n 2.url         : the url for your images ('http://route/to/my/images.json') \n 3.pagesizes   : sets pages sizes for paging accepts array (default is [5,10,15,20]) 4.defaultsize : sets default page size (default is 10)